 Ten Punching Bags (Last Supper)

-Ten Punching Bags (Last Supper) is a collaboration between Basquiat and Andy Warhol, once commissioned by Alexandre Iolas, the international art gallerist and collector.
-This piece was originally intended to be displayed in Milan directly across the street from Leonardo da Vinci's Last Supper.
+Ten Punching Bags (Last Supper) is a collaboration between Basquiat and Andy Warhol, commissioned by Alexandre Iolas, the international art gallerist and collector.
+Basquiat painted each of ten white punching bags with an image of Jesus, as well as the word “Judge” repeated several times on each bag.
+The piece was originally intended to be displayed in Milan directly across the street from Leonardo da Vinci's Last Supper.
 Opposite the Renaissance masterpiece, Ten Punching Bags was to function, somewhat playfully, as a "call to arms" for contemporary art against all forms of ideological oppression.

 Acrylic and oil stick on punching bags - The Andy Warhol Museum

 Riding with Death